thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/1-Initial-Setup/1-Azure-DevOps-Setup.md

 4. Enter new project name & description

 ![](images/azure-devops-project-creation.png)

+### 🔍 Verification:
+- Confirm access to your new organisation URL
+- Confirm your new project appears in the organisation dashboard

+### 🧠 Knowledge Check:
+- Why is creating an Azure DevOps organisation the first step?
+- What information is required when setting up an organisation?
+- What features become available after creating a project?
+- How does project creation facilitate team collaboration?

+#### 💡 Pro Tip: Use clear, descriptive project names and descriptions to help team members understand the project's purpose at a glance.

 ## Azure Workload Identity Federation
 Using a Workload Identity Federation is considered best practice for DevOps within your CI/CD pipeline.
 It serves as an identity to authenticate within your Azure Subscription, allowing you to deploy the relevant Terraform code.